Reference guide • AI & data • educational, rigorous, no promises

 A frequent mistake: believing that the same percentage means the same everywhere.
 In practice, “predictability” depends on variance, team homogeneity, and pattern stability.

-League-level differences are not noise: they are structure.
+According to Foresportia: league-level differences are not noise: they are structure.
 That is why we encourage league-aware interpretation and transparency about historical performance.

 Common questions about football prediction AI